 Use a single resource group for deployment to simplify the management of every environment and make it simpler to remove failed or obsolete deployments.

-Use a single resource group for global resources to provide a clear understanding of all resources being used by all deployments.
+Use a single resource group for global resources to provide a clear understanding of all resources being used by all deployments.(ARM)

 Use the deployment ID in the name of the resource group and resources to make it clear to the deployment they belong to.